HronoSF/DSS_2020/vk-crawler/README.md

 2. Configure Spark standalone cluster setting via:
     * docker-compose-infra.yml (how much resources allocated for worker)
     * run.sh ( how much workers to up)
-    * docker-compose-services.yml (how much cores should each spark-service use from each worker)
+    * docker-compose-services.yml (how much cores should each spark-service use from each worker, spark-master url)

 **How to use:**
 1. start up